amitai10/react-redux-router-basic-example/README.md

 ![login_page2](img/login_page2.png)

 ## Adding functionality
 The application we have build looks fine but it doesn’t do anything.
 As I wrote in the beginning, React is only a rendering library, so we need something else to add the functionality.
-It can be vanilla JS, frameworks like Relay, meteor or even Angular, but the common usage is with Flux, especially with Redux.
+It can be vanilla JS, frameworks like Relay, Meteor or even Angular, but the common usage is with Flux, especially with Redux.

+## Redux
-Redux is a set of library (actualy set of libraries) that simplified Flux.
+Redux is a set of libraries that simplified Flux.
 It is the most popular library to use with React.

-## Redux
-I will not describe the Flux architecture , only the way Redux implements it.
+I will not describe the Flux architecture ,only the way Redux implements it.
 Redux is a library that helps maintaining the application state.
-It uses 3 type of objects:
+It uses 3 types of objects:

-1. Actions - action is a function that the application is using to send data to the store.
+1. Actions - action is a function that the application uses to send data to the store.
 Every action has a type, that being used by the reducer to change the state.
-2. Reducers - The reducers takes the data from the action and insert it into the state.
+2. Reducers - The reducers takes the data from the action and inserts it into the state.
 3. Store - the store has few responsibilities:
-    - Hold the state of the application, and expose it.
+    - Holds the state of the application, and expose it.
-    - Dispatch actions.
+    - Dispatches actions.
-    - Subscription on the state changes to listeners.
+    - Subscribes listeners on state changes events.

 ### Redux data flow
-Let’s view the login process to explain the Redux data flow:
+Let’s view the login process to explain the redux data flow:

 1. The user presses on the ‘Login’ button.
 2. This dispatches a login action.